mvysny/vaadin-boot/README.md

 ### Advanced HotSwapping

-The default Java HotSwap is limited to Java method in-body code changes only.
-However, that is more than enough for even a professional development.
-Optionally, if you need better HotSwapping capabilities, please try following the links below:
+The default Java hot-redeployment is limited to Java method in-body code changes only.
+The easiest way to improve is to use the [JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime) which is a Java version modified for better hot-redeployment (to be precise, contains DCEVM patches).
+The easiest way to obtain and use JBR is:

+* Open your Project Settings in IDEA, then locate the SDK "Edit" button and press it
+* Click the upper `+` button, then "Download JDK".
+* Select JDK version 17, then the "JetBrains Runtime".
+Both the basic version and the JCEF version work; JCEF version is bigger and takes longer to download.
+* When running your app from Intellij, make sure to:
+  * Run via Intellij instead of via Gradle, see the "Build and run using" tip above
+  * Add the following JVM flags: `-XX:+AllowEnhancedClassRedefinition -dcevm`

+This will give you pretty awesome hot-redeployment capabilities.
+Expert: if you need even better hot-redeployment capabilities, please try following the links below:

 * Please follow the [Live Reload](https://vaadin.com/docs/latest/configuration/live-reload/hotswap-agent)
 * (Ubuntu): install `openjdk-11-jre-dcevm` and run your app with the `-dcevm` VM parameter.